smartcontractkit/chainlink/core/scripts/chaincli/README.md

 The second address, `KeeperRegistry2.0` is the address you need; in the `.env` file, set `KEEPER_REGISTRY_ADDRESS` variable to the `KeeperRegistry2.0` address.

-Note that this command runs contract verification by default, if you don't want to run verification, you can use the `--verify=false` flag.
+Note that this command doesn't run contract verification by default.
+If you want to run verification (eth, op and arb supported), config your .env and add the `--verify=true` flag in command.

 If you already have keeper registry contract deployed and want to run only contract verification, you can use the following command: